joaohenggeler/eternal-wanderer/Source/Setup.md

 * [comtypes](https://github.com/enthought/comtypes): to use Windows' text-to-speech API and generate page transcripts.
 Only used if the `enable_text_to_speech` option is true, though it should already be installed since pywinauto depends on it.

 * [mitmproxy](https://github.com/mitmproxy/mitmproxy) to intercept all HTTP/HTTPS requests made by Firefox and its plugins.
 Used to locate missing resources in other subdomains via the CDX API while also allowing plugin media that loads slowly to finish requesting assets.
-Only used if the `use_proxy` option is true.
+Only used if the `enable_proxy` option is true.

 * [tldextract](https://github.com/john-kurkowski/tldextract) to determine the correct registered domain from a URL.
-Only used if the `use_proxy` option is true.
+Only used if the `enable_proxy` option is true.

 ## Scripts